runny-yolk/fquery/README.md

 #### Getters (Chainable)

-The exception to this is if the property is an element, an array, or an array-like object (an object with a property called `length` of type `number`)
+The exception to the above is if the property is an element, an array, or an array-like object (an object with a property called `length` of type `number`)

 ```javascript
 // jQuery